juju/juju/doc/design/juju-api-design-specification.md

 ### Definitions and Acronyms

 Facade
-: A registered type providing a grouped set of methods which can be addressed by API requests.
+: A registered and versioned type which is addressed by API requests.
+It creates an instance providing a set of methods for one entity or a cohesive functionality.
 JSON
 : JavaScript Object Notation
 RPC